shannonasmith/CTF-Writeups/WiCyS-Tier2-TryHackMe-CTF/what-does-the-cow-say/README.md

 ### 🔍 Step 2 — Test Command Injection

-To determine whether the input field was vulnerable to command injection, a command substitution payload was entered into the form:
+To determine whether the input field was vulnerable to command injection, a command substitution payload was entered into the form.

 ```bash
 $(ls)